 Obviously, the customisation does not stop with the equipment.
 Your shed is your canvas, you can choose the wall art, the colour scheme and the music.
-The motivational posters of Muhammad Ali standing victorious over Sonny Liston, Rocky Balboa punching the air, or Arnold Schwarzenegger flexing his muscles are all allies pushing you through your hardest training sessions.
+The motivational posters of Muhammad Ali, Rocky Balboa or Arnold Schwarzenegger are all allies pushing you through your hardest training sessions.
 This kind of support can never be found in a boring, tasteless, impersonal commercial gym.

 Good music is a fuel, encouraging throughout the most intense workouts.
 ‘Good’ cannot possibly describe the overplayed chart drivel played in most gyms.
 Maybe you have headphones?
 Nevertheless, wouldn’t you rather do without the hassle of constant untangling?
 Not to mention the inevitable moment when they fall out, just before you ramp up your workout a notch.
 In your shed, you can blast heavy metal, gangster rap, or Katy Perry to your heart's content (don’t worry, we won’t judge).

 What to consider when creating your perfect garden gym: